Building Your Client Base as a Complementary Therapist

 The demand for complementary therapy is strong – but don’t underestimate the risks

-According to forecasts by Grand View Research, the alternative and complementary medicine market is predicted to be worth nearly $200 billion by 2025.
+According to forecasts by Grand View Research (external link), the alternative and complementary medicine market is predicted to be worth nearly $200 billion by 2025.
 This is expected to be driven by therapies such as reflexology, hypnotherapy and meditation, with Europe and the Asia Pacific as the market hotspots.

 That’s great news for complementary therapists, but anyone working in the health and beauty sector will recognise that there are risks associated with these types of products and services.
-Plus, almost 90% of complementary therapist are self-employed, which means they don’t have a guaranteed income and are not eligible for employee benefits such as paid annual leave and sickness pay.
+Plus, almost 90% of complementary therapist are self-employed (external link), which means they don’t have a guaranteed income and are not eligible for employee benefits such as paid annual leave and sickness pay.

 So, before you build your client base, it’s wise to get complementary therapy insurance to protect your business from an expensive claim.